Functorial Free Group from Anosov Representations on Bundles: Preliminaries

 \subsection{Domains of discontinuity}

-Suppose, $P$ is a self-opposite parabolic subgroup of $G$ and $\rho: \Gamma \to G $ is a $P$-Anosov representation with associated limit map $\xi_\rho$.
+Suppose, $P$ is a self-opposite parabolic subgroup of a semisimple Lie group $G$ and $\rho: \Gamma \to G $ is a $P$-Anosov representation with associated limit map $\xi_\rho$.
 Also, assume that $P\backslash G/H$ is finite, for a closed subgroup $H$ of $G$.
-For example, this always happens, whem $H$ is a parabolic subgroup of $G$ \cite[Theorem 7.40]{kn}, or when $H$ is symmetric \cite{wo}.
-The following paragraph follows from \cite[\S 3.1, 4.1]{cs}.
-We will only mention the important results here.
+For example, this always happens, when $H$ is a parabolic subgroup of $G$ \cite[Theorem 7.40]{kn}, or when $H$ is symmetric \cite{wo}.